Industrial control system security assessment

 Testing is decoupled from real-world operational cycles.
 “Test windows” refer to scheduled simulator runtime dedicated to specific attack scenarios.

-• Phase 2 - Vulnerability Validation: Active, non-destructive probing based on protocols.yml vulnerability list (e.g., reading registers from all Modbus devices).
+• Phase 2 - Vulnerability Validation: Active, non-destructive probing (reading registers from the Modbus devices, browsing the anonymous OPC-UA endpoints).

-• Phase 3 - Controlled Exploitation: Execution of specific attack scenarios (e.g., “turbine_fault” or “cyber_attack” from simulation.yml) in isolated simulator instances.
+• Phase 3 - Controlled Exploitation: Execution of specific attack chains in isolated lab instances.

 • Phase 4 - Demonstration & Documentation: Re-run of successful attack paths for evidence capture and metrics generation.